Ninety Miles From Dublin Town

 I've been held in scalding water

-While me back with deck scrubs was tore
+While me back with deck scrubs

 I've been scratched and cut from head to foot